karimkohel/CompanyDB/README.md

     - [X] Single Employee sheet page
     - [X] Employee search
     - [X] Salary summation and other stats page
+    - [ ] Form for all departments and their respected employees
     - [ ] Department search
     - [ ] About Buttons
     - [ ] Include more details in emp and dep list boxes in all forms